 So, If this is you, you are now permitted to transfer up to $1.7million into retirement phase products, such as the Income Stream, when the time comes.

 If you had a retirement phase income stream before 1 July 2021

 Changes to other concessional caps

 There are also changes to the caps (or limits) on some other types of contributions for people whose super balance is $1.7 million or more at 30 June 2021:

 - you will not be eligible for ‘bring forward’ arrangements

 - you’ll have a non-concessional contribution cap of zero

 - you will not be entitled to a Government co-contribution

 Also, you will not be able to claim the tax offset for superannuation contributions made on behalf of a spouse or claim a deduction for contributions made on behalf of your spouse if your spouse’s super balance is more than $1.7 million on 30 June 2021.

-The ATO website has all the details on how you can see your highest account balance and where you can find out if your personal transfer balance cap will be raised above $1.6 million.
-You can also find information about the concessional and non-concessional caps there.
+The ATO website has all the details on how you can see your highest account balance.
+You can also find out your personal transfer balance cap.
+Plus, you can find information about the concessional and non-concessional caps there.